sonjaschnik/FinancialDataAnalytics/README.md

 * Strong interest in financial economics
 * Basic knowledge of programming (preferably Python) and statistics
-* All the software used during this course are open-source and free, this includes:
+* All the software used during this course is open-source and free, this includes:
     * Python**
       * [GitHub Codespaces](https://github.com/features/codespaces), a server based Python environment
       * [Miniforge (conda-forge)](https://conda-forge.org/download/), to run Python locally on your machine (macOS, Windows, Linux)